himmAllRight/himmAllRight-source/content/post/scripting-tmux-workspaces.md

 Comments = "True"
 +++

-For years, I have enjoyed the terminal multiplexer, [tmux](http://www.tmux.com).
-It allows you to open a shell in the terminal (complete with multiple tabs and pane splitting) that can be detached and re-attached later (which is wonderful combined with ssh).
-Now that I am utilizing tmux even more at work, I have started to script the startup/configuration a tmux session for each project.
-I recently decided to write a script to start up a session for working on my website... and thought it would be a great tutorial!
+I love the terminal multiplexer, [tmux](http://www.tmux.com).
+It adds functionality to the terminal, such as multiple tabs, pane splitting, and the ability to detach and re-attach everything later (which is *amazing* when combined with `ssh`).
+I have been utilizing tmux even more at work, and recently started to script the startup/configuration a tmux session for each project.
+The other day, I decided to write a script to spin up a session for working on my website... and thought it would be a great tutorial!

 <!--more-->